10 Early signs of dyslexia in 2nd graders every parent should know

 When to seek reading help

-Every child develops at their own pace, but if several of these signs sound familiar, it’s worth seeking a professional opinion.
-Early intervention - especially from experts like speech-language pathologists trained in evidence-based reading instruction - can help close gaps before they widen.
+Every child develops at their own pace.
+However, if several of these signs sound familiar, it’s worth seeking a professional opinion.
+Early intervention, especially from experts like speech-language pathologists trained in evidence-based reading instruction, can help close gaps before they widen.

 At Ravinia Reading Center, we specialize in identifying and addressing these challenges.
 Our one-on-one, twice-a-week sessions are designed to give your child the skills and confidence to thrive in school and beyond.